tucats/ego/LANGUAGE.md

 In this example, the value of `a` will be 9, which is the number of bytes stored in the string.
-But because the first and last characters are unicode characters that take multiple bytes, the value of `b` will be 5, indiating that there are five characters in the string.
+But because the first and last characters are unicode characters that take multiple bytes, the value of `b` will be 5, indicating that there are five characters in the string.

 ### strings.Right(string, count)

 The `Right()` function returns the right-most characters of the given string.
 If the value of the count parameter is less than 1, an empty string is returned.
 If the count value is larger than the string length, then the entire string is returned.